jenneugenio/cape/README.md

 $ cape policies attach --from-file examples/allow-specific-fields.yaml allow-specific-fields global
 ```

 Try to pull the data!
-If this command succeds you should be good to continue experimenting and testing
+If this command succeeds you should be good to continue experimenting and testing
 the system.

 ```